Calculate the Ground State Energy Using the BEAST-VQE

 Steps

-Quick start: Build the default BEAST-VQE calculator
+Build the default BEAST-VQE calculator

 The

 calculator_creator()is a fluent builder (see Understanding and Using Kvantify Qrunch’s Fluent Builder Pattern) that configures and returns aGroundStateProblemCalculator.
-By default,.vqe().beast()builds a BEAST-VQE calculator with conservative defaults to avoid lengthy runs on real hardware.import qrunch as qc beast_vqe_calculator = ( qc.calculator_creator() .vqe() .iterative() .beast() .create() )
+By default,.vqe().iterative().beast()builds a BEAST-VQE calculator with conservative defaults to avoid lengthy runs on real hardware.import qrunch as qc beast_vqe_calculator = ( qc.calculator_creator() .vqe() .iterative() .beast() .create() )

 Use the default BEAST-VQE calculator to calculate the ground state energy

-You can now calculate the result from an existing
+You can now calculate the result of an existing

 ground_state_problem:result = beast_vqe_calculator.calculate(ground_state_problem)